Program overview

 - Hands-on learning in Canada's only accredited Manufacturing Engineering program.

-- Access to innovative labs, including the Manufacturing and Control Systems Lab and the Rapid Prototyping Lab.
+- Access to modern facilities, including the Manufacturing and Control Systems Lab and the Rapid Prototyping Lab.

 Career Options

-Graduates of the Bachelor of Engineering (Honours) in Manufacturing Engineering can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Engineering (Honours) in Manufacturing Engineering can pursue a variety of career paths in Canada, including:

-- Process Engineer: Plan, design, and optimize manufacturing processes to maximize efficiency and productivity.
+- Manufacturing Engineer: Focuses on designing and improving manufacturing processes to enhance efficiency and quality.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.